codi639/SAE_Project/README.md

 # SAE_Project
-A simple project for my last year of my first period in University.
+As part of my final year at BUT R&T, I had to build a complete infrastructure to run an operational scenario developed using the EBIOS Risk Manager method.
-I had to build an infrastructure in the most realistic way (with the differents ressources we had).
-Then hack it to prove the weakness of the infra.
+This Git contains all the code needed to build the model.